-Middletown is a decidedly white-collar town, with fully 88.16% of the workforce employed in white-collar jobs, well above the national average.
+Middletown is a decidedly white-collar town, with fully 87.27% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Middletown is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Middletown who work in office and administrative support (11.62%), management occupations (11.30%), and food service (9.54%).
+There are especially a lot of people living in Middletown who work in food service (11.77%), office and administrative support (11.19%), and management occupations (9.90%).

 Also of interest is that Middletown has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Middletown is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Middletown is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Middletown is a somewhat ethnically-diverse town.
+Middletown is a very ethnically-diverse town.
 The people who call Middletown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Middletown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Middletown include English, Portuguese, Italian, and German.
+Important ancestries of people in Middletown include Portuguese, English, Italian, and German.